Gambling in Macau: Horse racing

+Horse racing is due to be permanently banned in Macau in April 2024, with the Taipa race-course closing on 1 April.

 Other than casinos, there is betting at the Macau Jockey Club and the dog-racing Canidrome.

 Horse-racing mainly takes place every Tuesday and Saturday or Sunday at the race-course on the Taipa Island of Macau.
 The race-course has an area of 450,000 square metres and 18,000 seats for gamblers, and is open only for people over 18 years of age.

 The Macau Jockey Club was formerly the Macau Trotting Club.
 In 1991, it was acquired by a consortium led by Stanley Ho.
 The Macau Jockey Club is one of the largest private employers of Macau with around 1,400 employees and around 1,100 part-timers.